ergo-services/ergo/README.md

 #### [2.0.0](https://github.com/halturin/ergo/releases/tag/v2.0.0) - 2021-09-22 ####

-* Added support of Erlang/OTP 24 (including [Alias](https://blog.erlang.org/My-OTP-24-Highlights/#eep-53-process-aliases) feature and [Remote Spawn](https://erlang.org/doc/man/erlang.html#spawn_request-1) introduced in Erlang/OTP 23)
+* Added support of Erlang/OTP 24 (including [Alias](https://blog.erlang.org/My-OTP-24-Highlights/#eep-53-process-aliases) feature and [Remote Spawn](https://blog.erlang.org/OTP-23-Highlights/#distributed-spawn-and-the-new-erpc-module) introduced in Erlang/OTP 23)
 * **Important**: This release includes refined API for a more convenient way to create OTP-designed microservices (without backward compatibility).
 Make sure to update your code.
 * **Important**: Project repository has been moved to [https://github.com/ergo-services/ergo](https://github.com/ergo-services/ergo).
 It is still available on the old URL [https://github.com/halturin/ergo](https://github.com/halturin/ergo) and GitHub will redirect all requests to the new one (thanks to GitHub for this feature).
 * Introduced new behavior `gen.Saga`.
-It implements a Saga design pattern - a sequence of transactions that updates each service state and publishes the result (or cancels the transaction or triggers the next transaction step). `gen.Saga` also provides a feature of interim results (can be used as transaction progress or as a part of pipeline processing), time deadline (to limit transaction lifespan), two-phase commit (to make distributed transaction atomic).
+It implements Saga design pattern - a sequence of transactions that updates each service state and publishes the result (or cancels the transaction or triggers the next transaction step). `gen.Saga` also provides a feature of interim results (can be used as transaction progress or as a part of pipeline processing), time deadline (to limit transaction lifespan), two-phase commit (to make distributed transaction atomic).
 Here is example [examples/gensaga](examples/gensaga).
 * Introduced new methods `Process.Direct` and `Process.DirectWithTimeout` to make direct request to the actor (`GenServer` or inherited object).
 If an actor has no implementation of `HandleDirect` callback it returns `ErrUnsupportedRequest` as a error.
 * Introduced new callback `HandleDirect` in the `gen.Server` interface as a handler for requests made by `Process.Direct` or `Process.DirectWithTimeout`.
 It should be easy to interact with actors from outside while `Process.Call`, `Process.Cast` and `Process.Send` must be used inside the actors.
 * Introduced new types intended to be used to interact with Erlang/Elixir